kcibv/git-tutorial/src/cli.md

 The previous command shows that there are two branches and that the active branch (the one with a * next to it) is `master`.
-The branch command, indeed, creates a new branch but it doesn't automatically activate it.
+The branch command, indeed, created a new branch but it didn't automatically activate it.
 To switch to the `json` branch, we use the `git checkout`
 command:

 ![git-branch-3--checkout-json](assets/img/cli-branch-3--checkout-json.png)

-> Notice that the screenshot of this tutorial are not made using
+> Notice that the screenshotd of this tutorial are not made using
-> the default windows shell (cmd), but using a git-aware shell.
+> the default windows shell (cmd), but are done so using a git-aware
-> That's why you see, for example, the name of the current branch
+> shell.
+That's why you see, for example, the name of the current branch
 > next to the prompt.

-Now the active branch is `json`, but since we have just created it, its content is identical to the `master` branch.
+Now the active branch is `json`, but since we have just created it, its contents are identical to the `master` branch.
 Let's then start committing changes, knowing that the original `master` branch content is just a `git checkout master` away.

-Let's rename `Marie.txt` to `Marie.json` and modify its content as follows ...
+Let's rename `Marie.txt` to `Marie.json` and modify its contents as follows ...

 ```